archiverjs/node-archiver/README.md

 // append a file
 archive.file('file1.txt', { name: 'file4.txt' });

+// append files from a sub-directory and naming it `new-subdir` within the archive archive.directory('subdir/', 'new-subdir');

-// append files from a directory archive.directory('subdir/');
+// append files from a sub-directory, putting its contents at the root of archive archive.directory('subdir/', false);

 // append files from a glob pattern archive.glob('subdir/*.txt');